 Otto Braun – all about details

 This book is obviously not a travel book.
 It is, at its essence, an account of the political and military dimensions of the “Long March” (thus about the time from October 1934 until October 1935).
 Braun supplies the reader with exhausting amounts of strategic details: about battles, supplies, troop movements, meetings, speeches, and so on.
 He tries to make it more understandable by adding colored maps to the book.
 But for the most part, it’s still a rather dry read.

 There is no point in digging through this book unless you are interested in either the strategic side of the “Long March”, or in its ideological aspects.
 Don’t forget this book was published in East Germany in 1973, when relations between the People’s Republic of China and the USSR had taken a bad turn (and Nixon had just visited Beijing).
 This means that Braun never fails to give his own interpretation of things, contradicting the official Maoist interpretation of history.

 “I intended these notes as a weapon that’s supposed to help unmask the maoist distorters of history and serve in the political and ideological fight against Maoism.”

 There you have it.
-BO is out to add his own opinion to the official Chinese interpretation of the “Long March”.
+Braun is out to add his own opinion to the official Chinese interpretation of the “Long March”.
 He paints a picture of Mao Zedong not so much as an accomplished military strategist, but as a ruthless schemer who excels at dominating conflicts within his own party.